 High-Impact Educational Practices

-Duquesne University students have the opportunity to participate in many practices that the Liberal Education and America’s Promise (LEAP) initiative considers to be “high-impact educational practices.”
+Duquesne University students have the opportunity to participate in many practices that the American Association of Colleges & Universities (AAC&U) considers to be “high-impact educational practices.”
 These practices include:

 - First-Year Seminars and Experiences

 - Learning Communities

 Kuh (2008) writes that these “practices have been widely tested and have been shown to be beneficial for college students from many backgrounds.
 These practices take many different forms, depending on learner characteristics and on institutional priorities and contexts.”
 He adds that “on almost all campuses, utilization of active learning practices is unsystematic, to the detriment of student learning.”
 (Overview of High-Impact Educational Practices) Kuh also provides a strong summary of the value of High-Impact Educational Practices in this video.